-It is our understanding that runoff from the existing roof areas is captured by a gutter system and directed to potable water tanks.
-It is recommended that the existing rainwater tanks continue to be utilised to provide the existing dwelling with a potable water supply.
+Stormwater runoff from the existing roof areas is to be captured by a gutter system and directed to a potable water tank(s).

-It is recommended that overflow from the existing potable water tanks be directed via sealed pipes to a new dispersal device to the east of the existing dwelling.
-Refer to the appended Site Plan (139845-C001), Dispersal Device Detail (139845-C202) and calculation set for clarification.
+It is recommended that overflow from the potable water tank(s) be directed via sealed pipes to a new dispersal device to the south of the existing dwelling.
+Refer to the appended Site Plan (139846-C001), Dispersal Device Detail (139846-C202) and calculation set for clarification.
 The 6m long dispersal device is to have the following specifications: